sameeeyy/PointCloudFR/readme.md

 > Download French IGN LiDAR data directly from QGIS with ease

-PointCloudFR is a QGIS plugin that streamlines the process of downloading and processing LiDAR point cloud data from IGN (French National Geographic Institute).
-Draw your area of interest, click download, and get your data - it's that simple!
+PointCloudFR is a QGIS plugin that streamlines the process of downloading and processing LiDAR point cloud and elevation data from IGN (French National Geographic Institute).
+Draw your area of interest, select your data type, click download, and get your data - it's that simple!

 ![Plugin Interface](/interface.png)